 - When greeting people, shake hands or kiss both cheeks and say buongiorno (good day) or buona sera (good evening).
 Only use first names if invited.

 - Restaurants have a cover charge (coperto) of €2-3.
-If service isn’t included, a small tip may well prompt a smile.
+If service isn’t included, a small tip might prompt a smile.

-- When visiting religious sites avoid offence by dressing modestly: cover shoulders, torsos and thighs.
+- When visiting religious sites, avoid offense by dressing modestly: cover shoulders, torsos and thighs.
 Although shorts and sandals are fine for the beach, you'll need smart-casual clothes for towns.
 Walking shoes make cobbled streets and hill paths more comfortable, as will a sunhat, sunscreen and sunglasses.

-- In the main tourist centres English is fairly widely spoken, but in rural areas and south of Rome learning a few key expressions and using a phrasebook/phone app with a menu guide will make your visit more fun and mealtimes more enjoyable.
+- In the main tourist centers, English is fairly widely spoken, but in rural areas and south of Rome learning a few key expressions and using a phrasebook or phone app with a menu guide will make your visit more fun and mealtimes more enjoyable.